Home of Shell MegaPack : Windows Explorer-Like File & Folder Browser Controls & Components For .Net & ActiveX

 Q. Does Crypto Obfuscator use IL round-tripping to do its processing?

-No. Crypto Obfuscator does not use ILDASM or ILASM to process assemblies.
-It uses dedicated code to read, process and write .Net assemblies.
+No. Crypto Obfuscator does not use ILDASM or ILASM to obfuscate assemblies.
+It uses dedicated code to read, obfuscate and write .Net assemblies.

 Q. Does Crypto Obfuscator use the original source code to do its processing?